Christmas and New Year opening hours and pay dates

 If your payment falls around a public holiday, we try to pay you earlier.
 Payments can take 1 to 3 days to process depending on your bank.

-If you received payment for statutory holidays, but did not work, let us know the number of hours you were paid for.
+If you were paid for a public holiday, but you did not work, let us know the number of hours you were paid for.

-If you worked a statutory holiday, confirm the hours worked, hourly rate, and public holiday rate applicable, for example, time-and-a-half or double time.
+If you did work on a public holiday, let us know the hours you worked, the hourly rate, and the public holiday rate that applies, for example, time-and-a-half or double time.

 If you receive New Zealand Superannuation or support from Work and Income New Zealand, this may affect your weekly compensation payments.
 Get in touch with our team to find out more.